The dedicated team at Link to Change work hard to create and enable positive change with our children and young people.

 Young Person's Feedback

 It was like really bad like I wouldn’t listen to my mum, every time she told me to do something I wouldn’t do it.
-Erm every time I walked into school and I had a bad day I’d take it out on her and I’d have a massive go at her, and I’d shout and I’d scream then my sister gets involved, then if my brother’s there he’d get involved and I’d be shouting and screaming at all of them.”levant publication with a link to the original.
-You can also add a video for extra engagement!
+Erm every time I walked into school and I had a bad day I’d take it out on her and I’d have a massive go at her, and I’d shout and I’d scream then my sister gets involved, then if my brother’s there he’d get involved and I’d be shouting and screaming at all of them.

 The way the programme was presented; there was no pressure on the students to attend, they could come and go as they pleased, speak when they wanted to or not.
 They were listened to, they felt heard, and because of this the students attended and stayed for the full session and participated.